-Compliance with Technical guides is verified by the regulatory body during the licensing process based upon assessment and demonstrations provided by the operator.
+Compliance with Technical guides is verified by the Competent Regulatory Authority during the licensing process based upon assessment and demonstrations provided by the operator.
 Some thirty technical guides have been issued on Safety and Radiation Protection matters ranging from procedural to detailed technical guidance.